 The film began with perverted acts of degradation, carnal debaucheries, and atrocities -- the male and female youths who were seized in the town were stripped and inspected ("A delicious little ass.
 Never seen one firmer.
 A pair of little breasts, to revive a dying man") and then driven to the secluded chateau.
 The group of four fascist officials (with four similar females) subjected them to sexual and physical tortures, psychological humiliation and violence over a period of a few days.
 They were instructed that every day would include these acts: "intermingling, entwining and copulating incestuously, committing adultery and sodomy."

 This extreme exercise of power was supposed to symbolize the evil of fascism itself.
 The acts of perversion were justified and exalted by the philosophy of libertinism.
 The imprisoned youth ("Weak, chained creatures, destined for our pleasure") were warned they were "beyond the reach of any legality."
 One girl committed suicide by slashing her own throat to escape the humiliations.

 The nihilistic film's many contested scenes immediately ran into censorship problems and utter disgust.
 Its four chapters clearly delineated the reason for the aroused outrage:

 They practiced male masturbation with a life-sized dummy, a mock wedding ceremony in which a couple (Renata and Sergio) was denied consummation and then anally raped by the libertines, and unprovoked gropings that interrupted the proceedings.
 In one scene, the youths were stripped, collared, leashed, and forced to act like dogs begging for pieces of meat (one girl bit into a piece of food laced with nails) and then followed by whippings for disobedience.

-In "Circle of Shit" (a segment obsessed with anal bodily functions), one hapless grieving blonde girl was forced to eat human excrement (a metaphor for capitalistic consumerism and junk food) as she was urged on by a man after he freshly defecated on the floor: "Come, little one, it's ready.
+In "Circle of Shit" (a segment obsessed with anal bodily functions), Renata - a hapless grieving blonde girl, was forced to eat human excrement (a metaphor for capitalistic consumerism and junk food) as she was urged on by a man after he freshly defecated on the floor: "Come, little one, it's ready.
 On your knees.
 Courage.
 Go on, eat!
 Take this spoon.
 Eat!"